Skip to content

 - ref: fhir-server

-entrypoint: src/channels/my-channel/fhir-transformer.ts
+transformer: src/channels/my-channel/fhir-transformer.ts

 - ref: data-warehouse

-entrypoint: src/channels/my-channel/warehouse-transformer.ts
+transformer: src/channels/my-channel/warehouse-transformer.ts

 Each destination transformer receives the output of the main channel transformer and can reshape it for that specific target: